Search over 4 Maltalier dogs across Australia

 Suitable Environment

-While they are adaptable and can live in apartments, having access to a secure, fenced yard for supervised playtime is a bonus.
-Remember, socialisation is essential for the Maltalier’s well-rounded temperament, so expose them to new people, animals, and environments regularly.
+While adaptable to apartment living, having access to a secure, fenced yard for supervised playtime is a bonus.
+Regular socialisation is essential for the Maltalier’s well-rounded temperament, so introduce them to new people, animals, and environments frequently.

 Other Considerations

-● This breed forms strong bonds with its family members and craves attention and affection.
-They love cuddling and spending quality time with their loved ones.
+● This breed forms strong bonds with family members and craves attention and affection.
+They adore cuddling and spending quality time with loved ones.

-● The Maltalier is generally good with children, other pets, and even strangers.
+● The Maltalier is generally good with children, other pets, and strangers.

 ● Though not overly energetic, the Maltalier enjoys playing with toys and engaging in interactive games.